soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    Let's focus on the first part.
-   We want to prepend `context` to the rest of the document, but we can't write `context : parseLines Nothing rest` because `context` has the type `Maybe Structure` and not `Structure`, meaning that we *might* have a `Structure` but maybe not, if we do have a `Structure` to prepend, we wish to prepend it.
+   We want to prepend `context` to the rest of the document, but we can't write `context : parseLines Nothing rest` because `context` has the type `Maybe Structure` and not `Structure`, meaning that we *might* have a `Structure` but maybe not.
+   If we do have a `Structure` to prepend, we wish to prepend it.
 If not, we want to return the result of `parseLines Nothing rest` as is.
 Try writing this using pattern matching!

    <details><summary>Solution</summary>